 Can’t decide what your New Year resolution should be?
-Hazel Sillver looks to the Bible, the poets and the saints for some suggestions.
+We look to the Bible, the poets and the saints for some ideas and suggestions!

 Should you be unsure what your resolution ought to be, here are some suggestions: